The purpose of this guideline is to provide guidance about suprapubic catheterisation at Great Ormond Street Hospital (GOSH).

 - Perform a hygienic hand wash and dry hands thoroughly.

 - Record the volume of urine in the drainage bag on the child’s fluid balance chart (Rationale 11).

 - Record procedure in the child’s health care records (Rationale 11).

-- The child’s first micturition must be documented on the fluid balance chart and in the child’s health care record.
+- The child’s first micturition must be documented on the fluid balance chart and in the child’s health care record (Rationale 11).

 - The child’s doctor must be informed if the child:

-The appropriate children’s community nursing team must be informed prior to the child’s discharge (Rationale 55).
+The appropriate children’s community nursing team must be informed on admission to allow them time to prepare for discharge and again prior to the child’s discharge (Rationale 52).
 The child’s parents should be advised to contact the ward if, once discharged, they have concerns about the wound site.

 Rationale 1: To prevent trauma to the entry site.

 Rationale 3: Smaller gauge catheters minimise trauma and mucosal irritation, which can predispose a child to catheter-associated infection (Sanders 2001).